-The Bureau of Labor Statistics (BLS) predicts increasing opportunity in this field, projecting that the demand for coaches and scouts will increase by 11% between 2018 and 2028.
-Career paths in advertising and marketing -- jobs often related to sports management -- are also projected to experience above-average levels of growth over the next several years.
+The Bureau of Labor Statistics (BLS) predicts increasing opportunities in this field, projecting that the demand for coaches and scouts will increase by 9% between 2022 and 2032.
+Career paths in advertising and marketing — jobs often related to sports management — are also projected to experience above-average levels of growth over the next several years.

 In terms of earnings, the following salary table summarizes average salaries for a few popular careers that students can pursue with a sports management degree.

 Skills Gained With a Sports Management Degree